Fieseler F 3

-The Fieseler F 3 Wespe ("Wasp") was a German aircraft developed in the early 1930s by Gerhard Fieseler.
+The Fieseler F 3 Wespe ("Wasp") was a German aircraft designed by Alexander Lippisch as the Delta IV and built by Fieseler.
+Lippisch later redesignated its variants as the Delta IVa and b, with the c variant being built as the DFS 39.

 Little history of the aircraft remains due in part to destruction of records and documents during World War II.

 Design and development

-The aircraft configuration, either inspired by or copied from Alexander Lippisch, featured a flying wing design with winglets and two radial engines.
-The seven cylinder Pobjoy R engines were installed in a push-pull configuration and provided 75-85 horsepower each.
-A two bladed propeller manufactured by Gustav Schwarz can be seen in some of the few remaining photos.
-The design featured a canard and folding wings.
+The aircraft was of canard layout, having a broad and lightly tapered delta wing with small foreplanes immediately in front of the leading edge.
+Twin endplate fins were attached to the wing tips.
+Power was provided by two radial engines in push-pull configuration.
+The seven cylinder Pobjoy R engines each provided 75-85 horsepower.
+A two-bladed propeller manufactured by Gustav Schwarz can be seen in some of the few remaining photos.
+The design featured folding wings.
 Different versions of the aircraft had either a fully enclosed "greenhouse" style canopy or two open cockpits.
 After determining the aircraft to be generally uncontrollable, the project was transitioned to the Rhön-Rossitten Gesellschaft (RRG).
-The design was further evolved into the Lippisch Delta IV.
+The design was further evolved into the Lippisch Delta IVc.